-Group 7 was one of two groups in the European qualifiers for Italia’90 in which no team participated in the 1988 Euros.
-Belgium had however reached the semi-finals in the 1986 World Cup, and would be difficult to look beyond.
-They did however face good competition in Portugal and Czechoslovakia, although the former were only just recovering from the aftermath of the Saltillo affair in 1986 and the latter recently had lost two of their star players.
-Switzerland could also be expected to pose problems for any team, although noone probably saw them as serious contenders for a qualification berth.
-Luxembourg were perennial whipping boys in the qualification campaigns, and teams would look to improve their goal difference against them.
-With question marks around both Portugal and Czechoslovakia, Belgium only strengthened their status as favourites in this group.
+The most open group in the European qualification zone?
+Belgium (1st seed) had reached the semi-finals in the 1986 World Cup, and would be difficult to look beyond.
+They were however expected to face stiff competition from Portugal (2nd) and Czechoslovakia (3rd), although the former were only just recovering from the aftermath of the Saltillo affair in 1986 and the latter recently had seen two of their star players defecting to the West.
+Switzerland (4th) could also be expected to pose problems for any team, although few probably saw them as serious contenders for a qualification berth.
+Luxembourg (5th) were perennial whipping boys in the qualification campaigns, and teams would look to improve their goal difference against them.
+With question marks around both Portugal and Czechoslovakia, Belgium surely strengthened their status as favourites in this group.
 Perhaps Switzerland even could create a small upset by challenging Portugal and Czechoslovakia for the second qualifying berth to Italia’90?

 21 September 1988, Stade Municipal (Luxembourg)